 Not natural good mothers or sitters, the hens do not tend to go broody and it is best to take eggs away to incubate or put under a broody chicken.
 Incubation time is 28 days and young are pretty much reared in the same way as chicks - starting with the crumb feeder and then grower ration.
 They need to be kept under a heat lamp until they feather up completely - so around 4-5 weeks of age and can be reared outside (depending on time of year, warm sunny days are best) in enclosed safe runs.

 Guinea Fowl will forage naturally for the majority of their food, especially in Spring and Summer months when bugs and grubs are abundant.
 Additional hoppers of layers pellers will be appreciated by laying birds and the occasional handful of corn will persuade the birds to keep close and familar with you.
 More pellet and corn feed should be made available during the winter months when free-range ration is less.

-Guinea Fowl lay in clutches and will lay around 70-90 egg per year.
+Guinea Fowl lay in clutches and will lay around 70-90 egg per year in Summer to late autumn months.
 Their eggs are round at the ends and pointy at the bottom and speckled.
 The eggs have a hard shell.

 Guinea Fowl eggs are superior tasting and can be used in baking, salads and cooking.
 Their eggs are rich in protein and have a rich yellow yolk and quality white.

 Guinea Fowl meat is lower in fat than chicken meat.
 You can pretty much prepare Guinea Fowl as the same as chicken, it is ideal for slow cooking, so perfect for Pot Roasting or Casseroling to maintain the moisture and succlent flavour.

 Our breeding Guinea Fowl are free-rangers and we keep different colours such as Pied Pearl, White, Pearl Grey, Royal Purple and Pied Lavender.